 On a quiet Tuesday morning in March 2005 I receive an e-mail with directions and codes to make a reverse charges international call to the USA.
 A rich man I’ve heard of wants me to call him; well, it’s his dime.
 I take the time to make the call, despite the early hour local time.

 He has a strange tale to tell.
-He’s a dedicated ufologist (believes in all things UFO and alien) and has recently come across a lot of material about an alien base hidden under an old church in Scotland.
+He’s a dedicated ufologist who believes in all things UFO and alien and he has recently come across a lot of material about an alien base hidden under an old church in Scotland.
 His best friend is some what sceptical and they had a very heated discussion on the matter.
 They have a bet going on.
 Does the base exist or not?
 The main problem is there are many existing investigations that were done by ufologists or their detractors.
-In each case the people investigating had a pre-set mind about what they would find, and each found exactly what they expected to find.
+In each case the people investigating had a pre-set mind about what they would find, thus each found exactly what they expected to find.
 They need an investigator they both can agree on and they both feel will not be prejudiced one way or the other.
 I’m the first one they can both agree on.

 Both know me by reputation, my books, and have had good reports from friends of friends.
 They want me to do the investigation and report back to them.
 They’ll split the operating costs and whoever is wrong will pay me and the winner US$100,000 each.
-They know I believe in aliens, but I don’t believe any of the unproven claims about abductions, bases, etc. Both feel they can trust me to ‘tell it as it is,’ regardless of what ‘it’ is, and I’ll stick to the proven evidence.
+They know I believe in aliens but I don’t believe any of the unproven claims about abductions, bases, etc. Both feel they can trust me to ‘tell it as it is,’ regardless of what ‘it’ is, and I’ll stick to the proven evidence.
 Despite none of us knowing how we’ll go about it.

 Over the following two weeks we have numerous phone calls and e-mails about the matter, and a contract is worked out.
 Arrangements are made for a local solicitor to represent them.
 I go to her office to read and sign the finished contract.
-The following is a simple summary of the contract, because the original is much longer and very complex.
+The following is a simple summary of the contract because the original is much longer and very complex.